grame-cncm/embaudio/web/docs/lectures/lecture3.md

 ## Concept of Audio Blocks (Buffers), Audio Rate, and Control Rate

 A large number of audio samples must be processed and transmitted every second.
 For example, if the sampling rate of the system is 48 kHz, 48000 samples will be processed in one second.
-Digital audio is extremely demanding and if one sample is missed, the result in the produced sound will be very audible.
+Digital audio is extremely demanding and if one sample is missed, the result on the produced sound will be very audible.
 Most processors cannot process and transmit samples one by one which is why buffers need to be used.
 Hence, most digital audio systems will process audio as "blocks."
 The smallest size of a block will be determined by the performance of the system.
 On a modern computer running an operating system such as Windows, MacOS or Linux, the standard block size is usually 256 samples.
 In that case, the audio callback will process and then transmit to the DAC 256 samples all at once.

-An audio callback function will hence typically take the following form:
+An audio callback function typically takes the following form:

 ```
 void audioCallback(float *inputs, float *outputs){